What is eye fatigue?

 A healthy diet can have a positive impact on eye health.
 Here are some important nutrients for eye health:

-• Omega-3 fatty acids: Help keep eyes lubricated and reduce dry eyes.
-Salmon, sardines, and chia seeds are excellent sources of omega-3.
+- Omega-3 fatty acids: Help keep eyes lubricated and reduce dry eyes.
+Salmon, sardines, and chia seeds are excellent sources of omega-3s.

 11. Visit your ophthalmologist regularly

-Regular visits to your eye doctor are important to maintain eye health and detect any vision problems early.
-Your eye doctor may recommend treatments or changes to your routine to reduce eye strain.
+Regular visits to the ophthalmologist are important for maintaining eye health and detecting any vision problems early.
+Your ophthalmologist can recommend treatments or changes to your routine to reduce eye strain.